Travel Blogging Tips

-Or if you just returned from a vacation, share some of your best highlights from the journey!
+Or if you just returned from vacation, share some of your best highlights from the journey!

-When people ask me for travel blogging tips, my first recommendation is to join a specialized blogging course like Nomadic Matt’s Superstar Blogging.
+When people ask me for travel blogging tips, I usually recommend joining a specialized blogging course like Nomadic Matt’s Superstar Blogging.

 Can you learn everything on your own?
 Sure.
 But let me tell you from personal experience, it takes a long, long time.
 As in years.
 With plenty of frustrations & wasted effort along the way.